Note that there is a newer version of the application profile - please check here for the latest version

 Where the contributor is a person, the RECOMMENDED format is to add text in the form Last Name, First Name(s), and to include an ORCID ID, if known, in its HTTP URI form, e.g.

-The canonical name of the entity responsible for funding the resource SHOULD be recorded here as text.
-A controlled list of funder names MUST be used for this.
+The canonical name of the entity responsible for funding the resource being described by this RIOXX record MUST be recorded here as text.
+Where more than one funder exists, each MUST be entered as a separate instance of this field.
+A controlled list of funder names SHOULD be used.
 The list of funder names provided by the FundRef service is RECOMMENDED

 This element indicates which 'version' of the resource is being described.
 The value of this element MUST be one of the following:

 These terms are adopted from the Journal Article Versions (JAV): Recommendations of the NISO/ALPSP JAV Technical Working Group and have the following meanings: